-2020 Still no federal enforceable standard...
+2022 Still no federal enforceable standard...8

-After 30+ years, a tenacious concerned citizen sounding the alarm and exposing wide-spread contamination, and clear links to cancer, there still remains no enforceable limits for Chromium-6 set by the EPA.
-Rather, the EPA only recognizes the contribution to mild allergic dermatitis and set a limit for total chromium that includes a combination of Chromium-3 (an essential nutrient found in vitamin supplements) and Chromium-6 (a known carcinogen).
+After 30+ years, a tenacious concerned citizen sounding the alarm and exposing wide-spread contamination and clear links to cancer, there still remains no enforceable limits for Chromium-6 set by the EPA.
+Rather, the EPA only recognizes the contribution to mild allergic dermatitis and set a Maximum Contaminant Level Goal (MCLG) and Maximum Contaminant Level (MCL) of 0.1 mg/L total chromium, but neither are enforceable9.